TomasVotruba/tomasvotruba.com/source/_posts/2020/2020-03-02-we-do-not-need-senior-developers-we-need-senior-code-bases.md

     Monkey see, monkey doo.
 </blockquote>

 That's how our brain works; we're just like monkeys.
 We go to a new project, and we instinctively copy patterns we see.
-If there is a [broken window all over the code](https://blog.codinghorror.com/the-broken-window-theory/), we make more broken windows.
+If there is a [broken windows all over the code](https://blog.codinghorror.com/the-broken-window-theory/), we make more broken windows.

 Some people join your team, some people stay for a long time enough to be called *seniors*, and some will leave. **The codebase remains** as long as your company exists.
 That's why it deserves the best treatment.